 - Infinite scroll

-I know that’s a big list of modules, and if you are using latest Jetpack WordPress plugin, I will suggest you to check your Jetpack settings once, and deactivate unused modules.
-Here is a quick video for better understanding:
+I know that’s a big list of modules, and if you are using the latest Jetpack WordPress plugin, I will suggest you check your Jetpack settings once and deactivate unused modules.

-If you have any query regarding Jetpack plugin, feel free to let me know via comments.
-If you are looking forward to further optimize your WordPress blog, I recommend you to look at WP optimize plugin.
+If you have any queries regarding the Jetpack plugin, feel free to let me know via comments.